 Answer: Purchase of property in Latvia does not lead to permanent residency.
-Based on purchase of property (provided the property cost is 143,000 EUR or more) non-EU nationals can apply for temporary residence.
+Based on purchase of property (provided the property cost is 250,000 EUR or more) non-EU nationals can apply for temporary residence.
+In addition to the mentioned amount investors are expected to pay 5 % (12,500 EUR or more depending on the property price) to the Government and this contribution is not refundable being indirect payment for residency.
 Temporary residence permit must be renewed annually.
 Only after 5 years of physical residence in Latvia you can apply for a permanent status.
 Alternatively, if you are not going to reside in Latvia you can renew your temporary residence permit as long as the property is not sold and has no debts for public services (unsettled utility bills or bills for gas, electricity, taxes, etc).
 Our legal fee for assistance in obtaining temporary residence permit in Latvia based on purchase of property is 5,000 EUR per main applicant and 1,000 EUR per each additional family member (wife and kids) included into application.

 Question: I am interested to know more about a suitable program of yours (preferring Hungary naturalization program if it is short period as mentioned).
 Or any residency that leads to naturalization.
 I have my own work in the trading; financially independent; visited countries in the past freely (Canada, Bulgaria, Cyprus, etc).
 I am looking for a reasonable program price.
 Preferably an English speaking country.
 Or the English must be widely spoken.
 I am not interested to work in any future plans.